 Creating the perfect web design questionnaire has its challenges.
 It’s important to include all the relevant details, to avoid losing time and money.
 Getting this right will ensure a smooth process for both you and the client.

 The website design questionnaire is valuable for obtaining the client’s expectations and preferences on website design, and also useful in gauging other important factors such as budget and timeline.
-The following guide created by our team behind Slider Revolution will be helpful for designing a suitable questionnaire for your business.
+The following guide created by our team behind Slider Revolution will be helpful for designing a suitable web design client questionnaire for your business.

 Why Use a Website Design Questionnaire?

 A website design questionnaire is a survey or series of questions that are sent to prospective clients to fill out any work commences.
 The answers to these questions will help you, as the developer, to find out exactly what they want from the new site.

 The website design questionnaire is one of the first points of contact between you and the client and is closely related to the creative brief.
 It is a crucial stage in the web development process as it helps you understand the client’s requirements.
 If the client’s needs are misunderstood, the website design project could fail.